'Providing coaches with a foundation to excel'

 The knowledge base that is utilized by strength and conditioning coaches is generally accepted to cut across several domains, such as anatomy, exercise physiology, biomechanics, nutrition, and sport psychology.
 Through such observations, the knowledge for effective coaching can be identified and coaching shortcomings can be improved through well-rounded education programmes.
 This course has been developed to reflect the guidelines published by the National Strength and Conditioning Association (NSCA), regarding graduate level study.
 In addition, key stakeholders from industry have been consulted to help formulate a needs-led curriculum.

 Many members of the teaching staff hold a PGCE, PGCHEP, PGCHET, PGCUT or other teaching qualification and are members of the Higher Education Academy.
-Several of the staff are engaged with the Sport and Exercise Sciences Research Institute (SESRI).
+Several of the staff are engaged in sport and exercise research at Ulster.
 Teaching staff have considerable research and practical experience that informs their teaching.
 In addition, many staff are qualified members of professional bodies such as the British Association of Sport and Exercise Sciences (BASES), the American College of Sports Medicine (ACSM), National Strength and Conditioning Association (NSCA) and the United Kingdom Strength and Conditioning Association (UKSCA).